shubham192/DevPosts/README.md

 ## ⚡ Events

+### `push`

+Trigger workflow whenever you to push to your repository.

+To customize which branches trigger this workflow refer to the [documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestbranchestags).

 ### `workflow_dispatch`

-With this you can manually trigger your workflow rather than waiting.
+With this you can manually trigger your workflow.

 Go to your repo -> `Actions` -> `Show Dev Posts` -> `Run workflow` -> `Run workflow`